 A content analyst generally works as part of a digital, marketing, UX, or product team.
 As a content analyst, you will help set goals, strategy, and standards for content.
-You will work closely with content strategists, designers, developers, SEO specialists, researchers, and marketing staff.
+You will work closely with content strategists, designers, developers, SEO specialists, researchers, and / or marketing staff.
 Content analysts partner with these team members to establish KPIs and design content intelligence dashboards to monitor and improve content performance.

 Regularly, you’ll need to analyze data, identify trends, and deliver actionable insights to stakeholders that can help improve content and user experience.
 Content analysts are experts on metrics such as unique visitors, page views, time on site, bounce rate, scroll depth, conversion rate, etc. You will likely also perform competitive analysis: exploring what competitors are doing, and opportunities for your organization based on insights from this research.